Bryntum

 Kendo UI Grid

-The Kendo UI JavaScript Data Grid is part of Telerik’s comprehensive UI component suite for building modern web applications.
+The Kendo UI JavaScript Data Grid is part of Telerik’s UI component suite.
 It supports jQuery, Angular, React, and Vue.
-The Kendo UI Grid demos page showcases extensive examples with code that you can edit online in Kendo UI Dojo.
+The Kendo UI Grid demos page has examples with code you can edit online in Kendo UI Dojo.

 Getting started